Apples for Baby-Led Weaning

 - Mashed Apples on Self-Feeding Spoon

-The goal is to cook apples until they are soft enough for baby to eat (or gnaw on) yet still firm enough for baby to pick and self-feed.
-For babies 6 months and up using their palmar grasp, you can serve cooked apples in wedges, thick strips of steamed apples, or cooked apples mashed and served to baby on a self-feeding spoon.
-While it is completely safe to serve baby grated apples at 6 months, most babies are still working on their pincer grasp, and picking up tiny pieces of apple may be frustrating for some babies.
+The goal is to cook apples until they are soft enough for your baby to eat (or gnaw on) yet still firm enough for your baby to pick and self-feed.
+For babies 6 months and up using their palmar grasp, you can serve cooked apples in wedges, thick strips of steamed apples, or cooked apples mashed and served to your baby on a self-feeding spoon.
+While it is completely safe to serve your baby grated apples at 6 months, most babies are still working on their pincer grasp, and picking up tiny pieces of apple may be frustrating for some babies.

 Sautéed Apples Wedges with Cinnamon